golemfoundation/wildland-client/Documentation/manpages/wl-bridge.rst

 .. option:: --ref-user USER

    User which to whom the bridge is pointing.
-This must be an existing user in your wildland directory together wtith its pubkey.
+This must be an existing user in your wildland directory together with its pubkey.
    This field is optional but recommended to use instead of relying solely on --ref-user-location.

 .. option:: --ref-user-location URL